sergio-montufar/Marketplace-App/README.md

 # Minimum Viable Product
 * Have users create their own profiles with their names, email, DOB, pronouns, etc.
-* Users should also be able to .
+* Users should also be able to create an account with a username and password.
 * Create, Read, Update, and Delete (CRUD) functionality will be implemented.
 * Implement the backend with C# and .Net which will be a lot of fun to learn.